-Welcome!
-We’d like to welcome you to Suspension 201.
-We’re not shocked to see you here – Mother Harley leaves a lot to be desired in the suspensions they fit to our two-wheeled death machines.
-Let’s chat about some of the options available, and then we’ll spring into a Q&A section.
-(Sorry.
-I’ll show myself out.)
+Welcome to Harley Suspension 201.
+We're not shocked to see you here.
+Mother Harley leaves a lot to be desired in the suspensions fitted to our two-wheeled death machines.

 “In the beginning, the MoCo created rigids, and they were good.”

 Let’s dive into some Harley history for a minute.
-In 1952, the Model K (forerunner of the Sportster) was fitted with hydraulic suspension at both ends of the bike.
-Until 1948, all Harley Big Twins were fitted with springer front ends.
-In 1949, with the introduction of the Hydra Glide, hydraulic front suspension became de rigueur for HD’s of the future.
-1958 saw the introduction of the ‘drop-seat’ frame on the Duo-Glide, and with it came mounts for hydraulic rear shocks absorbers – a fully-suspended bike!
+Before 1948, Harley Big Twins were fitted with springer front ends.
+In 1949, with the introduction of the Hydra Glide, hydraulic front suspension became de rigueur and in 1952, the Model K (forerunner of the Sportster) was fitted with hydraulic suspension at both ends of the bike.
+In 1958, the “drop-seat” frame was introduced on the Duo-Glide, and with it came mounts for hydraulic rear shock absorbers — a fully suspended bike!

-Like many pieces of HD-related lingo, the name "shock absorber" is a bit of a misnomer.
-The shock absorber does not actually soak up the shock of the road surface changing – that is the job of the spring.
+The name "shock absorber" is a bit of a misnomer.
+The shock absorber does not actually soak up the shock of the road surface changing — that is the job of the spring.
 The shock absorbs and dampens the oscillations of the spring, so you don’t hit a pothole and bounce up and down for a quarter of a mile until the spring settles down.
-In another twist of words, a ‘rigid’ bike is usually defined as a bike having a hard tail, and a suspended front – hence the other popular term 'hardtail'.
+In another twist of words, a “rigid” bike is usually defined as a bike having a hard tail, and a suspended front — hence the other popular term, "hardtail."
 We’ll use the colloquial terms in this class, but you should be aware of the naming craziness.